Why Growling Should Never Be Suppressed in Dogs

 Not only has he learned the hard way to stop giving advance notice of an upcoming bite but now since he was scolded when nearby the child, he may even start thinking that being close to the child actually causes bad things to happen.
 So the stress builds on more.
 Welcome to the world of the aggressive dog.

-How to Deal with Growling then?
+How to Deal With Growling

 It is very helpful to recognize early warning signs of stress and remove the dog from the stressful situation.
 If the dog owner recognizes for instance, that touching the head, neck and shoulder area of a dog is too much, removing him from the situation may prevent an ugly case from going forward.
 Yes, removing him may reward the behavior but this will be taken care of later on.